sphere-engine/SRL-Handbook/content/problems.rst

 **Time limit**

 We have already pointed that one of the features of online judging is the possiblity of estimating the time complexity.
-To achieve that the author of the problem has to adjust the *timeout* for program execution.
+To achieve that the author of the problem has to adjust the *time limit* for program execution.
 We cover this topic in :ref:`testing time complexity <appendix-testing-time-complexity>` appendix.

 .. admonition:: Example (part 5)